AmplifiedHuman/comic-maker/README.md

 Prof. Tony about our decision, he agreed via email this approach is indeed fine.
 We feel that the user should be able to remove the thought/speech bubbles as they wish (ie reset to initial state without speech bubbles at all).
 So, we proposed an alternative approach:
-When the speech bubble setting is clicked, instead of prompting the user first, we add a empty speech bubble to the character, and the user can click on that empty speech bubble to enter their desired text in a popup window.
+When the speech bubble setting is clicked, instead of prompting the user first, we add an empty speech bubble to the character, and the user can click on that empty speech bubble to enter their desired text in a popup window.
 So, our speech bubble setting will act as a hide/show button for the speech bubbles.